robertquitt/robertquitt.github.io/_drafts/2022-03-03-optimizing-c++.md

 ## Profiling with Callgrind

-At this point, I began to look into the code.
-Having been written by a C++ beginner, the code had many problems, but it was unclear where to start, and what had the biggest impact on performance.
+At this point, I began to look at the code.
+Having been written by a C++ beginner, the code had many issues, but it was unclear where to start, and which issues had any impact on performance.

-In order to understand what the program was spending time on, I used a tool named callgrind.
+In order to understand what the program was spending time on, I used a profiling tool named callgrind.

 `valgrind --tool=callgrind `

-It adds a high overhead, in order to get accurate, function-level profiling results.
+Callgrind adds a high runtime overhead, in order to get instruction count accurate, function-level profiling results.

+From these results, I began to optimize the code.

 ### Avoid set creation and deletion